Nutrition The Hidden Dangers of Sugar – Part 1/5

 The Pervasiveness of Sugar in Our Diets

 Sugar is not just in obvious places like candy, desserts, and soda.
-It’s also hidden in foods you might not expect: bread, salad dressings, and even some “health” foods like granola bars and yogurt, for examples.
+It’s also hidden in foods you might not expect: bread, salad dressings, and even some “health” foods like granola bars and yogurt, for example.
 The average person consumes about 17 teaspoons of added sugar each day.
 This is far exceeding the recommended limit of 6 teaspoons for women and 9 teaspoons for men.
 This overconsumption is not by accident but is largely due to the deliberate efforts of the sugar industry.

 Why is Sugar So Harmful?